Security engineering

 -

-One reconstructable chain from request through handoff, access, and storage.
-Operational traceability as an engineering default in platforms where silent failure is unacceptable.
+One coherent chain from request through handoff, access, and storage—an engineering default where silent failure is unacceptable.

 -